ChhanukyaKolekar/ChhanukyaKolekar/README.md

 - Hi, I’m Chhanukya Kolekar.
+- A Bachelor's of Engineering Graduate (2022).
 - Possesses valuable experience working within the organization as Python Developer, demonstrating proficiency in coding and contributing towards growth of the company.
-- A Bachelor's Of Engineering Graduate (2022).

 - Expertise
 lies in Python programming, web development using Django, ORM with